The-Real-Lemonbiter/Mirage-for-HomeAssistant/README.md

     *   After installation, you add the integration under `Settings > Devices & Services`.

 2.  **Central Configuration Panel (for Global Theming)**:
-    *   The global look and feel is managed **exclusively** on the integration's configuration page.
-These settings apply to your entire Home Assistant instance.
+    *   The global look and feel is managed **exclusively** in the integration's interactive settings panel.
+Just click `Configure` to open the live preview UI.
-    *   Your settings are provided as global CSS variables.
+    *   Your settings are provided as global CSS variables used by all Mirage Cards.

 3.  **The Mirage Card (Flexible & Adaptive)**:
     *   **By default**, the card automatically inherits the global theme.
-No extra configuration needed.
     *   **Optionally**, you can give any card its own `theme` object in its YAML config or use the Visual Editor to style it individually.
-These local settings will override the global theme for that specific card only.

 ---